-To integrate the information of external stimulus with the observed data, we added a node for each presented stimulus, and set it to ‘1’ when the corresponding stimulus was on and ‘0’ when the stimulus was off (Figures 1A and 1B).
-The general properties of CRF models obtained with added nodes do not significantly differ from CRF models obtained without added nodes (Figure S2).
+To integrate information about the external stimulus along with the observed neuronal data, we added an additional node for each type of stimulus that was presented to the animal.
+This node was set to ‘1’ when the corresponding stimulus was on and ‘0’ when the stimulus was off (Figures 1A and 1B).
+The general and mathematical properties of CRF models obtained with added nodes do not significantly differ from CRF models obtained without added nodes (Figure S2).
 CRFs model the conditional probability of network states given the observations.
 Therefore, by treating visual stimuli as added nodes and comparing the output likelihood of observing each stimulus, we were able to predict visual stimuli from observed data.
 In this way, the nodes that are directly connected to the added nodes represent different visual stimuli.
 For example, given two visual stimuli (horizontal or vertical drifting gratings), the likelihood corresponding to observing each stimulus is defined by: ph= p(xm|ym, yh=1, yv=0), and pv= p(xm|ym, yh=0, yv=1).
-Thus, the relative likelihood, ph-pv, can be used to predict the presented stimuli (Figures 1C and 1D).
-To evaluate the prediction performance, we calculated three standard measurements from the number of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN): accuracy, defined as (TP+TN)/(TP+TN+FP+FN); precision, defined as TP/(TP+FP); and recall, defined as TP/(TP+FN).
-Using these measurements we demonstrated that CRFs are able to infer specific features of visual stimuli as the orientation of drifting-gratings (Figures 1E-H; Figure S3).
+Thus, the relative likelihood, ph-pv, can be used to classify the presented stimuli (Figures 1C and 1D).
+To evaluate the classification performance, we examined the standard receiver operating characteristic (ROC) curve of the two stimuli (Figure 1E) as well as the area under curve (AUC, Figure 1G), separately.
+We also calculated three standard measurements from the number of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN): accuracy, defined as (TP+TN)/(TP+TN+FP+FN); precision, defined as TP/(TP+FP); and recall, defined as TP/(TP+FN).
+Using these measurements, we demonstrated that CRFs are able to infer specific features of visual stimuli as the orientation of drifting-gratings (Figures 1E-1J; Figure S3).

 Identification of optimal cortical ensembles from CRFs